Wezeea

 A Wazīʿa (وزيعة) or Thawzīʿath, also known as Thamšeraṭeth (ثامشرطث), is the term used in Algeria to designate one of the cultural customs in a Sufi society observed by the inhabitants of rural areas, especially the Berbers of Kabylia.

 Presentation

 The Wazīʿa is not only widespread in Kabylia, but also in the Aurès, M'zab, and elsewhere in the country.

-They are organized on several occasions and mawsims, especially during Ashura, Ramadan, Mawlid, and the beginning of the plowing season.
+It are organized on several occasions and mawsims, especially during Ashura, Ramadan, Mawlid, and the beginning of the plowing season.

 The disciples slaughter several cows, which the families and philanthropists share in buying, and they distribute the meat so that all the village's families receive some.

 Poor people who do not share in the price of the cows get their share of the meat as well.
 This makes this habit more of a social solidarity event than something else and is considered an Algerian cultural heritage.

 Sufi orders, especially the Rahmaniyya, contribute to preserving this custom in the rural regions.